 Program Description: Established in 2013 by a generous gift to Harvard University at the suggestion of James A. Star, AB (1983), the Star Family Challenge for Promising Scientific Research provides seed funding to interdisciplinary high-risk, high-impact projects in the natural or social sciences.
 Early stage projects which are unlikely to receive funding from traditional grant-making agencies are encouraged.
-Award recipients will present and discuss their projects with a range of scholars in multiple disciplines at a Challenge event, April 11, 2017 at 3pm, prior to receipt of funding.
+Award recipients will present and discuss their projects with a range of scholars in multiple disciplines at a Challenge event on April 9, 2018, prior to receipt of funding.

-Please see Dean Smith's announcement regarding this year's program here.
+Please see Dean Smith's announcement regarding the 2018 program here.

 Please see a list of previous award recipients here.

-Application Guidelines: To apply, please submit a one- to two-page proposal (one inch margins, 11 point font or larger) that briefly addresses the following:
+Application Guidelines: Applications must be submitted through the Harvard University Funding Portal.
+To apply, please submit a one- to two-page proposal (one inch margins, 11 point font or larger) that briefly addresses the following:

 - What questions are you trying to answer in this project?
 What problem are you addressing and why is it important?